 “From our data, we hypothesize that [geraniol] may be a promising therapeutic candidate in the management of [diabetic neuropathy] in humans!”

 After just a couple of examples, it already seems like lemon is a super-oil.
 And for good reason – it really is!
-Not only for us, but for our four-legged friends, as well.
+Not only for us, but it might be beneficial for our four-legged friends, as well.
 In 2014, Italian scientists documented the benefits of bitter orange, lavender, oregano, marjoram, peppermint, and helichrysum in a sweet almond/coconut oil carrier on dogs with dermatitis.
 A common denominator and major active compound?
 Limonene.
 Twice daily applications for one month were comparable to conventional treatments, with no side effects and benefits lasting for six months.
-(7) Impressive, to say the least!
+(17) Impressive, to say the least!

 Fun & Effective Lemon Essential Oil Uses